babasaraki/iandow.github.io/_posts/2018-10-25-Field_Studies_in_Computer_Vision.md

 1. Don't put data in a place where it cannot be accessed by analytical tools.
 Twitter lets you save and recall data, but it’s really not built for analytics.

 2. When you’re saving hundreds of images per day, it’s hard to find images with file managers or even bash.
-You really need bonafide search capabilities, for example, to find images based on what’s recorded in image metadata.
+You really need bonafide search capabilities to find images based on what’s recorded in image metadata.

 Both of these pain points related to data management.
-I didn't set out thinking of Twitter as a data platform, but as soon as I started asking questions of my data, like "which image classifications category is most common", I realized that I was in fact relying on Twitter as a data persistence layer.
+I didn't set out thinking of Twitter as a data platform, but as soon as I started asking questions like, "which image classification is most common", I realized that I was in fact relying on Twitter as a data persistence layer.
 Which gets me to my main point: ***To achieve success with computer vision, data management is just as important as the technical aspects of image processing.***

 # The benefits of a bonafide data platform:

-The business value of computer vision applications is often realized by the insights you learn from analytical and business intelligence tools.
+The business value in computer vision is often realized by the insights you learn from analytical and business intelligence tools.
 Those tools depend on having data in a bonafide data platform with capabilities such as:

 * Analytics with Business Intelligence and Data Science tools
 * NoSQL database, where you can store image metadata and derived features and recall them using standard SQL APIs